Autocust/ai-chat-widget/README.md

 - `data-z-index`: The z-index of the non-fullscreen chat widget, controlling its stacking order on the page.
 Default is `1000`.
 - `data-is-demo`: Set to `true` to enable demo mode.
 This shows a predefined conversation including a product carousel and disables real chat functionality (API connection, message sending).
 Default is `false`.
 - `data-closable`: Set to `false` to hide the close button (x) in the chat header, preventing users from closing the chat window once opened.
 Default is `true`.
+- `data-custom-css`: A raw CSS string that is injected into the widget's Shadow DOM for advanced styling needs.
+Use with caution; see "Advanced Styling Escape Hatch".

 ### Supported Positions